JULIELab/trec-pm/README.md

 ### How to Create the Document Database and the ElasticSearch Index

 NOTE: The indices used in the SIGIR2020 publication `What Makes a Top-Performing Precision Medicine Search Engine?
-Tracing Main System Features in a Systematic Way` can be obtained as ElasticSearch 5.4 snapshots from Zenodo.
+Tracing Main System Features in a Systematic Way` can be obtained as ElasticSearch 5.4 snapshots from Zenodo at https://doi.org/10.5281/zenodo.3854458.

 The databases can be re-created using the the components in the `uima` subdirectory.
 All UIMA pipelines have been created and run by the [JCoRe Pipeline Components](https://github.com/JULIELab/jcore-pipeline-modules) in version `0.4.0`.
 Note that all pipelines require their libraries in the `lib/` directory which does not exist at first.
 It is automatically created and populated by opening the pipeline with the `JCoRe Pipeline Builder CLI` under the above link.
 Opening the pipeline should be enough.
 If this does not create and populate the `lib/` directory, try opening and saving the pipeline.